braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/movable_ink.md

 {% tab In-app message %}

 1. In the Braze platform, paste the URL in the **Rich Notification Media** field.![]({% image_buster /assets/img/movable_ink/image.png %}){: style="max-width:60%"}<br><br>
 2. Provide a unique URL to help prevent caching.
-To ensure that Movable Ink's real-time images work and will not be affected by caching, use Liquid to append a timestamp to the end of the Movable Ink image URL.
+To confirm that Movable Ink's real-time images work and will not be affected by caching, use Liquid to append a timestamp to the end of the Movable Ink image URL.

 To do this, use the following syntax, replacing the image URL as needed:
 {% raw %}